 2.1 Study area

 The Bandama River, the longest river in Côte d’Ivoire, flows over 1050 km from the northern border with Burkina Faso to the Atlantic Ocean at Grand-Lahou (Girard et al., 1971 ; Koné, 2002).
-Its 97000 km² watershed spans diverse climatic zones and and follows a seasonal hydrological regime consisting of a short rainy season (september to October), a long rainy season (march to jun), a short dry season (july to august), and a long dry season (november to february) (Brou, 2005).
-The river plays an important role in agriculture and hydroelectric power, particularly through the presence of the Taabo dam, which contributes to the country’s energy production.
+Its 97000 km² watershed spans diverse climatic zones andfollows a seasonal hydrological regime consisting of a short rainy season (September to October), a long rainy season (March to June), a short dry season (July to August), and a long dry season (November to February) (Brou, 2005).
+This river plays an important role in agriculture and hydroelectric power, particularly through the presence of the Taabo dam, which contributes to the country’s energy production.

 This study was conducted in N’Denou (Figure 1), a site located in the southern Bandama, upstream of the Singrobo-Ahouaty Dam (6°10’N–6°15’N ; 5°00’W –5°4’W) Figure1.
 The area is characterized by extensive aquatic vegetation, with Eichhornia crassipes covering over 10% of the surface, and a forest cover of approximately 5%.
 The mean depth is 7 meters, and the substrate consists mainly of sand, with zones of rock, silt and clay.
-Surrounding land use includes food crops such as maïze, eggplant then oil palm and cocoa plantations.
+Surrounding land use includes food crops such as maïze, eggplant,oil palm and cocoa plantations.
 Anthropogenic pressures such as artisanal gold mining, laundry, and domestic waste discharge contribute to environmental degradation, potentially affecting water quality and aquatic life.

 2.2 Measurement of physico-chemical parameters

-A handheld multiparameter device, the HANNA HI 9828010-02 equipped with GPS functionality, was used to measure dissolved oxygen, total dissolved solids (mg/L), and conductivity (μS/cm).
+A handheld multiparameter device(HANNA HI 9828010-02) equipped with GPS functionality, was used to measure dissolved oxygen, total dissolved solids (mg/L), and conductivity (μS/cm).
 The integrated Global Positioning System (GPS) precisely determined the geographic coordinates of the sampling station.
 Following calibration, the multiparameter probes were immersed in the upper 30 centimeters of the water column, and readings were recorded after stabilization of the displayed values.
 Ionic compounds, including nitrites (NO₂⁻), nitrates (NO₃⁻), ammonium (NH₄⁺), and orthophosphates (PO₄³⁻) were quantified in the laboratory using a HACH DR 6000 multiparameter spectrophotometer.

 2.3 Host fish sampling